 The Speaker of the Legislative Assembly fulfills procedural, representative, and administrative responsibilities on behalf of the Legislative Assembly.
 The Speaker presides over Assembly proceedings, enforcing and interpreting all rules and practices to preserve order and decorum.
 As the head of the legislative branch of government, the Speaker represents the Legislative Assembly in all relations with external organizations and individuals.

-The Speaker oversees the Legislative Assembly Administration and is responsible for its overall direction and management.
-Subject to any direction of LAMC, the Speaker is responsible for oversight of the day-to-day administration of the Legislative Assembly.
-The Speaker may delegate powers and duties to the Clerk of the Legislative Assembly, who is responsible for the operational matters respecting the Assembly.
+The Speaker oversees the Legislative Assembly Administration together with the Legislative Assembly Management Committee.
+The Speaker may delegate certain authority and duties to the Clerk of the Legislative Assembly, who is responsible for the operational matters respecting the Assembly.
 As noted above, the Speaker also serves as Chair of the Legislative Assembly Management Committee.

 Role of the Clerk

 The Clerk of the Legislative Assembly is the Assembly’s senior permanent officer and the chief procedural and administrative adviser to the Speaker and all Members.
-The Clerk is the head of the Legislative Assembly Administration and manages the provision of impartial and non-partisan advice and services to the Speaker and Members of the Legislative Assembly with respect to the proceedings of the Assembly, its parliamentary committees and its administrative and financial operations.
+The Clerk is the head of the Legislative Assembly Administration and manages the provision of impartial and non-partisan advice and services to the Speaker and Members of the Legislative Assembly with respect to the proceedings of the Assembly, its parliamentary committees, and its administrative and financial operations.
 The Clerk also manages the delivery of professional and procedural advice and support to the Legislative Assembly Management Committee.
-The Clerk is directly supported by the Clerk’s Leadership Group comprised of the Chief Human Resources Officer, the Chief Information Officer, the Clerk Assistant, Parliamentary Services, the Executive Financial Officerand the Law Clerk and Parliamentary Counsel.
+The Clerk is directly supported by the Clerk’s Leadership Group (executive leadership group) comprised of the Chief Human Resources Officer, the Chief Information Officer, the Clerk Assistant, Parliamentary Services, the Executive Financial Officer, the Law Clerk and Parliamentary Counsel, and the Sergeant-at-Arms.
 The Clerk also serves as the Secretary of the British Columbia Branch of the Commonwealth Parliamentary Association.